 1.1.
-This Complaints Policy relates to issuing of electronic money and any other services provided to you by UAB Argentum Mobile (trading as Contomobile).
+This Complaints Policy relates to issuing of electronic money and any other services provided to you by Contomobile UAB (trading as Contomobile).
 Please note that certain terms used in this document have defined meanings.
 These terms are capitalised and the definitions can be found here.

 1.2.
 Contomobile strives to provide the best possible customer experience at all times and aims to provide you with a service that is efficient and reliable.
 We will always seek to resolve any issues that you experience with our Services as soon as possible.
 If you are dissatisfied with any element of the Services provided to you by Contomobile we would encourage you to contact us as soon as possible so that we can address any problems and try to make sure they don’t happen again.

 2. HOW TO CONTACT US

 2.1.
 In the first instance we recommend that you contact our Customer Services team for support via e-mail.
 The Customer Services team can assist with a variety of issues quickly and efficiently or, on the rare occasions they are not able to assist directly, will be able to escalate the issue to the appropriate department.

 3. MAKING A FORMAL COMPLAINT

 3.1.
 If an issue is not resolved to your satisfaction by our Customer Service team you can submit a formal complaint.
 You may submit a formal complaint by e-mail.

 3.2.
 Please note that you should submit a formal complaint to Contomobile within 3 (three) months of learning about a violation of your rights.

 3.3.
 When submitting a complaint, you must provide your full name, surname, address, your Contomobile account number, the phone number associated with your account and the email address associated with your account.